 Google has released an official standalone Gmail app for iPhone, iPad and iPod touch today available for free in the App Store.
 The app uses a left drawer similar to the Facebook app for quickly navigating your inbox, labels, and more.

-: Good news!
+Update: Good news!
 The Gmail app is now finally back in the App Store as a universal binary for both iPhone, iPod touch and iPad users.
 The Gmail iOS app launch was temporarily removed from the App Store due to some issues with Notification Center.

 If you use Gmail solely for email and want those Gmail features on your iPhone and iPad, then you’ll probably really love the new Gmail app.
 The app was designed to work fast, and provide a ton of information via the Notification center.
 The speed alone on the Gmail app might be enough to convince some users to switch from the native Mail app to the Gmail app.